What Is Bodily Injury Liability Coverage?

 Think of bodily injury liability as a financial shield that protects your personal assets when someone else comes after you for damages.
 Without adequate coverage, a serious accident could result in a lawsuit, wage garnishment, or even seizure of your assets.

-The average bodily injury liability claim in the U.S. currently sits around $26,500 to $27,373 — and that number has been climbing year over year.
+The average bodily injury liability claim in the U.S. reached approximately $28,278 in 2024 (per the Insurance Information Institute), and that number continues to climb year over year as medical costs rise.
 A multi-person accident with serious injuries can easily push well into six figures, making your choice of limits critically important.

 Split Limits vs. Combined Single Limit (CSL)